________________________________________________

 Lesson #1: Know your usage.

 The direct-trade style of sourcing can easily lead to overbuying.
 It encourages roasters to book 100% forward to cover their full annual usage.
 It can also incentivize roasters to fill bespoke containers to simplify shipment timing.
 Finally, it can tempt farmer-focused roasters to book bigger volumes to create more impact.
 But if a roaster habitually buys more than they need, the business could lose momentum and become unsustainable.
-Understanding usage to accurately estimate needs can strengthen the direct-relationship sourcing model.

-Buying and forecasting should be separate, complimentary functions that bring balance and discipline to a roasting operation.
+Buying and forecasting should be separate, complementary functions that bring balance and discipline to a roasting operation.
 Forecasting is smart for any size business.
 But for smaller roasters it might be the same person doing both forecasting and buying.
 Medium-sized and larger roasters might put forecasting in a different department to create a check-and-balance for coffee buyers.
-Buyers need to be especially disciplined if they are responsible for both because it’s hard to say no.
+Buyers need to be especially disciplined if they are responsible for both, because it’s hard to say no.

 Lesson #2: Learn how to say no.

-Let’s face it: buying coffee is fun; saying no isn’t.
 For green buyers, it’s hard to resist when there are so many amazing coffees on a cupping table and so many compelling stories.
 Adding just one more micro-lot won’t break the bank, will it?
 Usually not, but one impulsive decision can lead to another.
 On top of that, green suppliers love to sell, and we can be pushy.
 Pushy suppliers might unwittingly lead roasters into bad business decisions.
 Meanwhile, roasters must adjust profiles and blends to trudge through past-crop coffee that could compromise their standards for quality.
-Of course, meticulously processed coffee with ideal storage can sometimes hold up longer than 12 months.
-But in specialty coffee the best-of-the-best is fresh and in-season.
-Limiting your buying by knowing your usage and saying no can help keep the greatest coffees fresh.

 When a roaster is overbought, the importer is also in an oversold, bad position.
 Importers have working capital tied up in inventory that isn’t turning over.
-They are accruing expensive carry costs on green coffee that are decreasing in value.
+They are accruing expensive carry costs on green coffee that is decreasing in value.
 Overselling can also increase default risk.
 Contract defaults typically translate into large losses that can’t be recovered.
 Credible partners do not default on contracts, and the industry has robust arbitration standards to ensure contract execution.
-Nonetheless, the last years have seen multiple importer acquisitions and even collapses.
-A failure to execute contracts as planned is one of many factors driving these importer failures.

 Ultimately, bad roaster and importer positions will work their way upstream to growers.
 The producer won’t be represented in the best way possible if their coffee tastes faded or baggy.
 The roaster might also have to take a break or decrease an order size the following year if they over-purchase.
-Emilio Lopez, a producer from El Salvador who has been working in direct-relationship coffee since 2008, gave this wise advice to a group of Seattle roasters: “We should treat coffee like a hot potato.
-We want it in and out of our possession as quickly as possible.”

 So don’t buy too much coffee (but make sure you buy enough)!